 What does Magnet Nursing mean to you?
 It means that you are getting the very best care from some of the most highly trained nurses in the nation.
-NewYork-Presbyterian/Hudson Valley Hospital was the first hospital in the region to hold this distinction and the only hospital to be designated twice.
+NewYork-Presbyterian Hudson Valley Hospital was the first hospital in the region to hold this distinction and the only hospital to be designated three consecutive times: in 2007, 2012 and 2016.
 In fact, less than 7 percent of hospitals nationwide have the Magnet designation.
 That’s because The American Nurses Credentialing Center’s Magnet Award goes to only those hospitals that go through a rigorous credentialing process and meet some of the highest standards in training and nursing.

 Professional Practice Model